supreethr23/dp-300-database-administrator/Instructions/Labs/12-create-cpu-status-alert.md

 - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+>**Results:** In this exercise you've learned how Alerts can send you an email or call a web hook when some metric (for example database size or CPU usage) reaches a threshold you define.
+You've just seen how you can easily configure alerts for Azure SQL Databases.

-## Review
+### Review

-In this lab, you have:
+In this lab, you have completed:

 - Created an alert when a CPU exceeds an average of 80 percent

-## You have successfully completed the lab.
+### You have successfully completed the lab.